 - Take away new developments and ideas to progress their workplace services to stroke survivors

-The Welsh Stroke Conference encourages healthcare professionals from all disciplines connected with stroke care in Wales and further afield in England, Scotland and abroad to attend.
+The Welsh Stroke Conference encourages healthcare professionals from all disciplines and academics connected with stroke care in Wales and further afield in England, Scotland and abroad to attend.
 This includes the doctors, nurses and all the allied health professionals.
 We encourage staff of all grades to attend and benefit from the excellent programs developed each year.
-We also welcome academics from around Wales and staff from SA and BHF and interested stroke survivors.